Many-species ecological fluctuations as a jump process from the brink of extinction: Derivations

 The lack of clear separation is most pronounced at not-very-small $N$ (say $N\sim0.1$).
-There, one finds: (1) top species, (2) species that grow from rare and are about to disrupt the top species, and (3) species with negative growth rate that are leaving the top.
-The top species (group 1) are characterized by appreciable $N$, and being at a fixed point, $g\simeq N$.
+There, one finds: (1) abundant species, (2) species that grow from rare and are about to disrupt the abundant species, and (3) species with negative growth rate that are leaving the abundant subset.
+The abundant species (group 1) are characterized by appreciable $N$, and being at a fixed point, $g\simeq N$.
 They occupy an equilibrium that is fully stable if not disrupted by species that grow from rare (group 2).
-These can have significant $g$, while still $N$ small compared to $g$.
+These can have significant $g$, with still $N$ small compared to $g$.
 The idea here is to remove species (2) and (3), which we do by removing all species that have $N_{i}/g_{i}<1/2$, corresponding to species with positive growth rate that are in the midst of their jump, below halfway, and those with negative growth rate in Fig. \ref{fig:The-rescaled-dynamics.},\ref{fig:finite-migration-Trajectories}.
 Then, we run again the dynamics, and we find that the remaining species reach a stable equilibrium.

-.
 The properties of the equilibrium obtained in this way are remarkably similar to those predicted by the asymptotic theory, even for reasonable $\lambda$.
 Fig. \ref{fig:Identifying-top-1} shows the obtained abundance distribution $P(N)$.
-It is similar to the asymptotic distribution, and in contrast quite different from the instantaneous unfiltered $P(N)$ from Fig. \ref{fig:distrib-conv}(B).
+It is similar to the asymptotic distribution, and in contrast quite different from the instantaneous unfiltered $P(N)$ from Fig. \ref{fig:distrib-conv}(A).
 Furthermore, the resulting distribution is distinct from those in the fixed point phase (when $\sigma<\sqrt{2}$), as shown by a comparison with the predicted distribution there, a truncated Gaussian.
 The asymptotic species richness $\phi_{\text{top}}=0.28$ is recovered within 1\%; this is lower than the stability bound, at $\phi=0.31$.